 - Preheat oven to 375º F.

 - Butterfly chicken breasts by cutting in half horizontally, holding sharp knife parallel to the cutting board.
 Then, cut halves into strips, making about 6 – 8 strips per chicken breast.

 - Pour buttermilk into a shallow dish to be used for the wet portion of dredging chicken.
-Add Sriracha sauce and cayenne pepper and whisk together to combine with a fork.
+Add Sriracha sauce and whisk together to combine with a fork.

 - Add flour, thyme, cayenne pepper, seasoned salt, and black pepper to another shallow dish to be used for the dry portion of dredging.
 Whisk together with a clean fork.